 Fosseen/Kusaka Distinguished Professorship Endowment in International Program, which has been held for more than 20 years, was established in 1994 by Neal R and Helen W. Fosseen and Akira Kusaka (a former chancellor of MWU).
 It aims to flourish the partnership between Spokane (where EWU is located) and Nishinomiya (where MWU is located) though educational corporation.
 Every year the two universities in each city exchange a professor and offer a special public lecture in each university.

-Prof. Cebula, who are currently teaching history in EWU, was the 21st guest to come to MWU for this program.
+Prof. Cebula, who is currently teaching history in EWU, was the 21st guest to come to MWU for this program.
 Dr. Cebula specializes in public and digital history and actively takes part in various history-related activities, including developing a smart phone app to let people learn more about history.
 His special lecture given to MWU students and public visitors was about the historical connection between Japan and North Pacific.
 The interesting, yet not too serious lecture with jokes and laugh greatly attracted participants.
 At the tea party held after the lecture, many participants were eager to talk with Prof. Cebula about the lecture and had great fun listening to him.

 During his stay in Japan, Dr. Cebula also taught some classes of English Department.
 Students were excited to take lectures by the professor from foreign university in English.